 Why Gender Inclusivity Matters In HR

-This should not be surprising.
+These findings should not be surprising.
 The natural world is full of examples supporting this idea.
-Monocultures are vulnerable to disruption, such as the many times banana crops have been wiped out by viruses.
+Monocultures are vulnerable to disruption, such as the many times the banana has nearly gone extinct due to diseases that target only one type of banana.
+By cultivating mostly one variety, instead of preserving biodiversity by coming up with a more varied set of solutions, farmers put the world's entire crop at risk.
 On the other hand, highly diverse species and ecosystems flourish, because they have more resources at their disposal.
 They have more tools in the toolbox, so to speak.
 The same is true of business ecosystems.

 So, while on the surface the drive towards inclusivity seems to be "political correctness," it is in fact, more involved.
 It’s part of a sociological progression that should be supported in order to advance.
 Companies which embrace tolerance and inclusive hiring practices are highly likely to be rewarded for this in both recognition but moreover in productivity and success.